GreenHackers/Electrical-Library-/README.md

 Electrical-Library-
 ===================

-To simplify the electrical calculations. lot of areas to cover, electrical machines, electronic circuits, control systems etc...
+To simplify the electrical calculations. lot of areas to cover, electrical machines, electronic circuits, control systems etc..

-##### contribution
-More formulas to add.

 ##### frequency formula with TimePeriod